rsakadewa7/rsakadewa7/README.md

-# 👋 Hello, World!
+# 👋 Hello World!
 I'm Ruach Sakadewa 🌟
 **Data Scientist | Problem Solver | Tech Enthusiast**

 🎯 Passionate about turning data into impactful insights and leveraging technology to drive innovation.
 With a strong foundation in Information Systems, my journey has led me through diverse experiences in banking, data analytics, and cutting-edge machine learning.